telehash/telehash.github.io/protocol.md

 A switch only needs to send a `path` automatically when it detects more than one (potential) network path between itself and another hashname, such as when it's public IP changes (moving from wifi to cellular), when line packets come in from different IP/Ports, when it has two network interfaces itself, etc.  The sending and return of priority information will help reset which networks are then used by default.

 <a name="paths" />
-#### `"paths":[...]` - Network Path List
+### `"paths":[...]` - Network Path List

-Any `path` packet may also contain an optional `"paths":[{"type":"ipv4","ip":1.2.3.4,"port":5678},...]` array of objects each of which contains information about an alernate network path to it.
+Any `peer`, `connect`, or `path` packet may also contain a `"paths":[{"type":"ipv4","ip":1.2.3.4,"port":5678},...]` array of objects each of which contains information about a possible network path.
 This array is used whenever the sender has additional networks that it would like the recipient to try using.

-Each alt object must contain a `"type":"..."` to identify which type of network information it describes.
-This enables two hashnames on the same local network to decide to exchange their internal IP/Port and establish a local connection as the primary one.
-Current types of alts defined:
+Each paths object must contain a `"type":"..."` to identify which type of network information it describes.
+Current types of paths defined:

 * `ipv4` - contains `ip` and `port` (typically the LAN values)
 * `ipv6` - contains `ip` and `port` (to enable the recipient to ugprade if supported)